HackSoftware/Django-Styleguide/README.md

 from project.app.services import some_service_name as service

 @shared_task
 def some_service_name(*args, **kwargs):
     service(*args, **kwargs)
 ```
 This is a task, having the same name as a service, which holds the actual business logic.

-**Of course, we can have more complex cituations**, like a chain or chord of tasks, each of them doing different domain relateed logic.
+**Of course, we can have more complex situations**, like a chain or chord of tasks, each of them doing different domain related logic.
 In that case, it's hard to isolate everything in a service, because we now have dependencies between the tasks.

 If that happens, we try to expose an interface to our domain & let the tasks work with that interface.